CMI Outreach 2025

 During the 2025 CMI Winter Meeting, CMI recognized the top two presenters in each category (listed in order pictured, left to right): Best oral presentation: Humaira Nafisa Ahmed, University of Arizona, Techno-Economic and Life Cycle Analyses of Neodymium Fluoride Equivalent Production through Hydrometallurgical Approach, and Subhamay Pramanick, Oak Ridge National Laboratory, Enhancing Critical Mineral Separation for Sustainable Extraction.
 Best poster presentation: Sangita Gayatri Kannan, Colorado School of Mines, Local Economic Impacts of Mining in Nevada, and Mikael Broders, Ames National Laboratory, Ce-Fe-B Permanent Magnets via Wet Chemical Process.

 • CMI webinars are offered nearly monthly, and most are recorded.
-CMI webinars in 2025 include CMI guest speakers: Link to CMI webinars
+CMI webinars in 2025 include CMI researchers and guest speakers: Link to CMI webinars

 CMI Outreach 2024